-What we’re doing on the property
+What we’re doing

 The large number of invasive weeds found at Currumbin Valley Reserve is testament to the amount of human disturbance in the area.

-Of the 71 weed species found on the property, those of most concern are dense infestations of lantana and smothering weeds such as perennial soybean – a native African plant introduced into Australia as cattle fodder.
+Of the 71 weed species found on the property, those of most concern are dense infestations of Lantana and smothering weeds such as Perennial Soybean – a native African plant introduced into Australia as cattle fodder.

-Camphor laurels, which can colonise and dominate regenerating and open forest, are also a major concern.
+Camphor Laurels, which can colonise and dominate regenerating and open forest, are also a major concern.

-The good news is that following our past efforts to remove weeds, the recovering and mature rainforest is effectively shading them out.
+On the steep slopes we've had to remove weeds with great sensitivity and care to prevent further erosion.
+The good news is that following our efforts to remove weeds, the recovering and mature rainforest is effectively shading them out.

 Impressions of Currumbin